 - and a MSc in Psychological Science (Conversion) from The University of Glasgow.

 I also have undergraduate and postgraduate degrees in engineering from South Africa.
-I am committed to my ongoing professional development and am due to start a part-time counselling PhD at the University of Edinburgh.
+I am committed to my ongoing professional development and am currently doing a PhD in Counselling Studies at the University of Edinburgh.